rsvim/rsvim.github.io/docs/manual/configuration.md

 syntax.hello("Rsvim!");
 ```

-The `"syntax"` specifier will map to `node_modules/syntax/lib/index.js` file, since Rsvim will also find packages in the `node_modules` directory.
+The `"syntax"` specifier is resolved to `node_modules/syntax/lib/index.js` file, since Rsvim will also find packages in the `node_modules` directory.

 ### Specify `package.json` In Your Config Home